The Electricity Reference Price & Default Market Offer

-What is the reference price?
+What is the Reference Price for Electricity?

 Where is the reference price used?